 ␡ There was an error and you were not signed up to the Newsletter

-During the first year, you will learn foundation art skills and achieve proficiency in industry-standard technical tools and software this includes an introduction to modelling, animation, rigging and visual effects.
+During the first year, you will learn foundation art skills and achieve proficiency in industry-standard technical tools and visual effects software this includes an introduction to modelling, animation, rigging and visual effects.

 The second year involves immersive studies in core subjects such as preproduction, scripting and dynamics.
 In the second term, pursue a chosen specialisation in visual effects and motion graphics, technical 3D studies or 3D Animation studies.
 Students retain a specialist focus for the remainder of their studies.
 However, all core subjects including tutorials, theory classes and art classes are taught collectively.